ORPH Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Orphazyme A/S Shareholders of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, July 13, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Orphazyme A/S ("Orphazyme" or "the Company") (NASDAQ: ORPH) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired (1) Orphazyme American depositary shares ("ADSs") pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about September 29, 2020 (the "IPO" or "Offering"); and/or (2) Orphazyme securities between September 29, 2020 and June 18, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/orph.
+NEW YORK, July 15, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Orphazyme A/S ("Orphazyme" or "the Company") ( ORPH) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired (1) Orphazyme American depositary shares ("ADSs") pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about September 29, 2020 (the "IPO" or "Offering"); and/or (2) Orphazyme securities between September 29, 2020 and June 18, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/orph.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933 and the Securities Exchange Act of 1934.